esrlabs/score/docs/features/security_crypto/index.rst

 * 'Asymmetric encryption' - to allow a trusted exchange of secrets with a pair of keys (public and private) for encryption and decryption.
 * 'Signature functionality' - to ensure that data is authentic and not tampered (integrity) if verified to be valid.
 Functionality is to create and verify a signature.
 * 'Certificate management' - to manage a set of signed and verified (trusted) certificates.
 * 'Generation of entropy' - to ensure algorithm can rely on true/sufficiently random numbers
 * 'Ensure data integrity' - achieved with a hash function.
+* 'Ensure data confidentially' - achieved with an encryption and decryption function.

 Additionally a cryptographic component will typically as well offer